DC’s Turkey Lobbyist Shares His Wildest Pardoning Stories

-If you’ve ever wondered about the pardoning turkeys—those darling birds that flap and fawn around the White House each November before receiving quasi-official clemency from the leader of the free world—then the person to ask is Joel Brandenberg, the CEO of the National Turkey Federation.
+If you’ve ever wondered about the pardoning turkeys—those darling birds that flap and fawn around the White House each November before receiving quasi-official clemency from the leader of the free world—then the person to ask is Joel Brandenberger, the CEO of the National Turkey Federation.
 Based in DC, NTF is the turkey industry’s trade association, which has provided the White House with its birds since 1947.

-This Thanksgiving will be Brandenberg’s 33rd with NTF—and it’s also his last, since he plans to retire in June.
+This Thanksgiving will be Brandenberger’s 33rd with NTF—and it’s also his last, since he plans to retire in June.
 We called him for an exit interview to find out what it’s like to be a turkey lobbyist during the holiday season, and what turkey lobbyists do during the other 10 months of the year.

 You’ve now attended 32 turkey pardons.
 Do you have any good stories?